Spontaneous Volunteers are community members who volunteer in one-off events to support the NSW SES during emergencies.

-As a spontaneous volunteer, you could assist with a range of roles including (but not limited to):
+As a spontaneous volunteer, you are volunteering to assist your community without a long term commitment.
+You could assist with a range of roles including (but not limited to):

 - Protecting properties from flooding